Urgent need to devise India-specific strategy to combat COVID-19: Rahul Gandhi

 Testing for COVID-19 remains the key to prevent it, she said.
 Priyanka Gandhi further said that school fee was a major challenge for parents today and should be considered.

-Besides Sonia Gandhi, Rahul and Priyanka, party chief ministers -- Bhupesh Baghel (Chhattisgarh), Ashok Gehlot (Rajasthan), Amarinder Singh (Punjab) and V Narayanasamy (Puducherry) -- Leader of Opposition in Rajya Sabha Ghulam Nabi Azad, Leader of Congress in Lok Sabha Adhir Ranjan Chowdhury and senior party leaders Ahmed Patel, Mallikarjun Kharge and A K Antony also addressed the CWC meet..
+Besides Sonia Gandhi, Rahul and Priyanka, party chief ministers -- Bhupesh Baghel (Chhattisgarh), Ashok Gehlot (Rajasthan), Amarinder Singh (Punjab) and V Narayanasamy (Puducherry) -- Leader of Opposition in Rajya Sabha Ghulam Nabi Azad, Leader of Congress in Lok Sabha Adhir Ranjan Chowdhury and senior party leaders Ahmed Patel, Mallikarjun Kharge and A K Antony also addressed the CWC meet.
+Later at a media briefing, when asked if the Congress was still supporting the lockdown, given that Rahul Gandhi called for a different India-specific strategy, Surjewala said there was no contradiction of any nature.
+The Congress and Rahul Gandhi support the lockdown, but we cannot wish away certain shortcomings, he said.

+"Arrangements have to be made and necessary relaxations need to be given, otherwise India's food security will come under a question mark," Surjewala said.
+He said supply chains have broken down and the government should bring relaxations to ensure that they continue to be operational.
+Personal protection equipment also needs to be supplied, Surjewala added.

+Congress general secretary (organisation) K C Venugopal said experts were of the opinion that 21 days of lockdown would not serve the purpose and there was a need to extend it.
+"Rahulji is suggesting that there should be another plan from the government’s side to isolate the elderly and the vulnerable people.
+There is a need to isolate them," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)